origama/fhir-datasource/README.md

 Specify the **Resource**, **Text field**, and **Value field** separately.
 The datasource will fetch matching resources and map each to a text/value pair using the selected fields.

+The **Text field** may contain a comma separated list of JSON paths.
+Each value is looked up and combined with spaces to form the final text shown in the variable.
+Run the query using the **Run query** button to fetch results.

 Example fields:

 - Resource: `Patient`
 - Text field: `name[0].family`
+- Value field: `id`

+Or with multiple text fields:

+- Resource: `Patient`
+- Text field: `name[0].given[0], name[0].family`
 - Value field: `id`

 Or: